 However, for those of us with chronic mental or physical health conditions, tripping on mushrooms may be slightly riskier or at least require extra support before, during, and after your psychedelic experience.
 The main potential contraindications for psilocybin mushroom experiences include: heart condition, psychotic spectrum disorder, pregnancy and/or breastfeeding, and medications that interact with serotonin receptors, mainly SSRI and SNRI antidepressants.
 If this is you, or you have another chronic health condition, or you’re on any daily medication, you need to do more research or possibly speak with a doctor on whether psilocybin can aggravate your condition or interact with your meds.

 All in all, a mushroom trip isn’t something to be taken lightly and you should prepare yourself and plan like you would with any other journey.
-And if you’re looking for more advice on best practices, how to navigate the mushroom space, deal with challenging material, and make meaning of or “integrate” your experience, consider picking up a copy of my book, Your Psilocybin Mushroom Companion.
+And if you’re looking for more advice on best practices, how to navigate the mushroom space, deal with challenging material, and make meaning of or “integrate” your experience, consider picking up a copy of my book, Your Psilocybin Mushroom Companion or taking a class with DoubleBlind before diving in.

 Michelle Janikian is a journalist focused on drug policy, trends and education.
 She’s the author of “Your Psilocybin Mushroom Companion: An Informative, Easy-to-Use Guide to Understanding Magic Mushrooms”, writes a column for Playboy about psychedelics and cannabis and has also contributed to High Times, Herb, Rolling Stone and Teen Vogue.